-If you’ve already started your blog and you’d like to try your hand at affiliate marketing, sign up for AffiliateWindow and start requesting affiliates for your blog.
+If you’ve already learned how to start a travel blog, chosen your travel blog name, and it’s up and running, try your hand at affiliate marketing.
+Sign up for AffiliateWindow and start requesting affiliates for your blog.
 Be mindful of what your readers like.
 If you are a scuba diving blog, try selling dive computers and masks.
 If you’re an adventure blog, maybe adventure tours and GoPros would sell well.

 Test your audience and see what they like.
 Who knows, maybe you could be earning some money in your sleep tonight!

 One of the unforseen byproducts of our blogging careers was the immense amount of knowledge that we’ve accrued over the years and just how valuable that knowledge is to bigger companies.
 Our current consulting services are mostly in blog and social media management.

 Since we started blogging in 2012, we’ve managed to gain a lot of social media followers and write numerous posts that have done very well on social media and in Google.
 Big companies are happy to pay someone to help them achieve the same results.